-The Hazard Mitigation Grant Program (HMGP) Elevation Program is a FEMA-funded reimbursement program designed to assist homeowners in affected communities with the elevation of their primary single-family residences to meet requirements of the flood insurance risk maps and State and local ordinances.
+The Hazard Mitigation Grant Program (HMGP) Elevation Program is a FEMA-funded reimbursement program designed to assist homeowners in affected communities with the elevation of their existing primary single-family residences to meet requirements of the flood insurance risk maps and State and local ordinances.
 As a mitigation program, the primary objective of the HMGP Elevation Program is to encourage and financially assist in the elevation of existing primary single-family detached homes to reduce the risk of loss of life and property from a future storm.

 The program is limited to the Sandy-impacted counties of Atlantic, Bergen, Cape May, Essex, Hudson, Middlesex, Monmouth, Ocean and Union.
 There are no income limits for this program and a property need not have been damaged by Superstorm Sandy to qualify.
 Homes that have been demolished or are not structurally sound to be elevated are not eligible.

 Eligible applicants can receive reimbursement of up to $30,000 for elevations on existing homes.
 Homeowners can use any elevation contractor registered in New Jersey that is qualified to do the work.
 Elevation construction may not begin until FEMA has determined that the project is eligible for funding and the applicant has received approval from the NJ Department of Environmental Protection specifically authorizing the elevation construction.

 Once all necessary authorizations have been received (including required State or local permits and a Certificate of Occupancy or its equivalent), the home elevation is completed, receipts for eligible expenses are submitted and our Duplication of Benefits (DOB) process is completed, the homeowner will be reimbursed for eligible expenses.

 Please note the following HMGP requirements: